-III.
+IV.
 Maturity of Investment Note

-Except in certain states, each Note generally renews at maturity automatically, for an additional term ending on the last day of the next calendar quarter (for a quarterly Note), or the first, second or third anniversary of the maturity date (for a one-year, two-year, or three-year Note, respectively).
+Each Direct Note generally renews at maturity automatically, with a new maturity date corresponding to the original term of the Note (i.e., the last day of the next calendar quarter for a Quarterly Note, or the first, second or third anniversary for a one-year, two-year, or three-year Note respectively), except where automatic renewal is not permitted.
 You may opt out of automatic renewal by providing the Fund requesting redemption, on or prior to the maturity date or 30 days after the Fund sends notice of maturity and the applicable interest rate upon renewal, whichever is later.
+Term to maturity (Please select your desired term to maturity from the terms currently offered for Direct Notes in the Direct Note Pricing Supplement):